Johnmichael/LagCast/README.md

     you will get a far-lower than expected ping and this could lead to your spells getting cancelled.
-If you know you are always 350ms away from the server and for some reason you get a ping of 220ms, you can "force" this mod to think it's actually 350ms which will prevent spell casts being cancelled prematurely.
+If you know you are always 350ms away from the server and for some reason you get a ping of 220ms, you can "force" LagCast to think it's actually 350ms which will prevent spell casts being cancelled prematurely.

   Extra Buffer: